Handbook on Assessment at Duke

 Educators constantly are engaged in the practice of assessment and improvement, whether we’re aware of it or not.
 Every enhancement to a learning experience, inside the classroom and in the co-curriculum, is based on some explicit or implicit evaluation of the learning occurring (or not occurring) therein.
 Learning outcomes assessment is the continuous and systematic process by which (1) we collect evidence about students’ learning, (2) communicate these findings with students, colleagues, college leaders, accreditors, and the community at large, and (3) demonstrate to a variety of stakeholders that we use these findings to inform and improve educational practice.
 Executed well, it is a scholarly enterprise that utilizes a variety of research methodologies and is held to rigorous standards.[1]

 Observers sometimes approach assessment narrowly, perhaps assuming that as long as data about students are collected, the requirements of assessment have been satisfied.
-That’s a fair point: evidence is central to this enterprise.
+And, yes, evidence is central to this enterprise!
 However, assessment as we practice it in Trinity College is the broader tradition of evaluating the degree to which our students know and can do the things we expect them to do, and then making conscious, evidence-based enhancements to our programs and practices.
 Thus, the four main purposes of program assessment are:

-In 1992, the American Association of Higher Education published nine principles[4] of assessment, which remain relevant and influential twenty-some years later.
+In 1992, the American Association of Higher Education published nine principles[4] of assessment, which remain relevant and influential thirty-some years later.
 These principles assert:

-This handbook is not intended to supplant regular meetings among assessment personnel and program officers.
-Rather, this resource is intended to provide program officers with the structure, guidance, and information they need to lead the practice of assessment within their programs.
+This handbook is intended to provide program officers with the structure, guidance, and information they need to lead the practice of assessment within their programs.

 [2] Southern Association of Colleges and Schools, Commission on Colleges

-First, the faculty within program must determine its learning outcomes: specific and measureable statements of what students know and are able to do by virtue of their participation in that program.
+First, the faculty within program must determine its learning outcomes: specific and measurable statements of what students know and are able to do by virtue of their participation in that program.

 Second, the program must select or design the measures (or methods) by which it will collect information about the learning outcomes.
 It’s often necessary to use multiple measures, both direct and indirect, to understand whether and to what degree students are developing in these areas.